mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 Their user agent names may look harmless, perfectly legitimate even.

-For example, "^Java" but according to Project Honeypot, it's actually one of the most dangerous BUT a lot of legitimate bots out there have "Java" in their user agent string so the approach taken by many to block is not only ignorant but also blocking out very legitimate crawlers including some of Google's and Bing's.
+For example, "^Java" but according to Project Honeypot, it's actually one of the most dangerous BUT a lot of legitimate bots out there have "Java" in their user agent string so the approach taken by many to block "Java" is not only ignorant but also blocking out very legitimate crawlers including some of Google's and Bing's and makes it very clear to me that those people writing bot blocking scripts seldom ever test them.

+Unfortunately most bot blocker scripts out there are simply copy and pasted from other people's scripts and made to look like their own work.
+This one  was inspired by the one created by https://github.com/mariusv and I contributed to that project but went off into a totally new layout, cleaned it up big time and started from scratch.
+It is now a completely independent project.
+It's clean, it works and has been thoroughly tested.

-# Welcome to the Ultimate Bad Bot and Referer Blocker for Nginx Web Server
+# Welcome to the Ultimate Bad Bot and Referer Blocker for Nginx Web Server with and Anti DDOS system

 ### THE BASICS